swiftlang/swift-evolution/proposals/xxxx-extend-generic-static-member-lookup.md

 ```

-In this case (`applyStyle(.bordered)`) the reference to the member `.bordered` is re-written to be `Bordered.bordered` in the type-checked AST.
+In this case (`applyStyle(.bordered)`) the reference to the member `.bordered` is re-written to be `BorderedStyle.bordered` in the type-checked AST.

 To make this work the type-checker would attempt to infer protocol conformance requirements from context, e.g. the call site of a generic function (in this case there is only one such requirement - the protocol `Style`), and propagate them to the type variable representing the implicit base type of the chain.
 If there is no other contextual information available, e.g. the result type couldn’t be inferred to some concrete type, the type-checker would attempt to bind base to the type of the inferred protocol requirement.

-Member lookup filtering is adjusted to find static members on protocol metatype base but the `Self` part of the reference type is replaced with result type of the discovered member (looking through function types and IUOs) and additional conformance requirements are placed on it (the new `Self` type) to make sure that the new base does conform to the expected protocol.
+Member lookup filtering is adjusted to find static members on a protocol metatype base, but the `Self` part of the reference type is replaced with the result type of the discovered member (looking through function types and IUOs) and additional conformance requirements are placed on it (the new `Self` type) to make sure that the new base does conform to the expected protocol.

 ## Source compatibility